-- 16.-(1) Notwithstanding the provisions of section 23 of the Ward Tribunals Act, 1985, the Tribunal in proceedings of civil nature relating to land may:- - (a) order the recovery of possession of land; - (b) order the specific performance of any contract; - (c) make orders in the nature of an injunction both mandatory and prohibitive; - (d) award any amount claimed; - (e) award compensation; - (f) order the payment of any costs and expenses incurred by a successful party or his witnesses; or - (g) make any other order, which the justice of the case may require. - (2) Any amount including compensation or costs awarded by the Tribunal under this section may be ordered to be paid at such time or times or in such installments or in kind or otherwise as the Tribunal may determine. - (3) Where a party to the dispute fails to comply with the order of the Ward Tribunal under subsection (1), the Ward Tribunal shall refer the matter to the District Land and Housing Tribunal for enforcement.
+- (1) Notwithstanding the provisions of section 23 of the Ward Tribunals Act Cap.
+206, the Tribunal in proceedings of civil nature relating to land may- - (a) order the recovery of possession of land; - (b) order the specific performance of any contract; - (c) make orders in the nature of an injunction both mandatory and prohibitive; - (d) award any amount claimed; - (e) award compensation; - (f) order the payment of any costs and expenses incurred by a successful party or his witnesses; or - (g) make any other order, which the justice of the case may require. - (2) Any amount including compensation or costs awarded by the Tribunal under this section may he ordered to be paid at such time or times or in such instalments or in kind or otherwise as the Tribunal may determine. - (3) Where a party to the dispute fails to comply with the order of the Ward Tribunal under subsection (1), the Ward Tribunal shall refer the matter to the District Land and Housing Tribunal for enforcement.

-Reference of disputes to the Tribunal 17.-{1) Any person may, subject to section 61 of the Village Land Act, 1999, and sections 11, 12 and 13 of the Ward Tribunals Act, 1985 make a complaint to the Secretary of the Tribunal.
+17. Reference of disputes to the Tribunal

-- (2) When a complaint is made to the Secretary under subsection (1), that Secretary shall cause it to be submitted to the Chairman of the Tribunal who shall immediately select three members of the Tribunal to mediate. - (3) Where the complaint is received orally from the Complainant, the Secretary shall immediately put it in writing and produce a copy for a Complainant. - 18.-(1) No advocate as such may appear and act for any party in a Ward Tribunal.
+- (1) Any person may, subject to section 61 of the Village Land Act, and sections 11, 12 and 13 of the Ward Tribunals Act Cap.
+206, make a complaint to the Secretary of the Tribunal. - (2) When a complaint is made to the Secretary under subsection (1), that Secretary shall cause it to be submitted to the Chairman of the Tribunal who shall immediately select three members of the Tribunal to mediate. - (3) Where the complaint is received orally from the complainant, the Secretary shall immediately put it in writing and produce a copy for the complainant.

-Appearance by advocate prohibited
+18. Appearance by advocate prohibited

-- (2) Subject to the provisions of subsections (1) and (3) of this section, a Ward Tribunal may permit any relative or any member of the household of any part to any proceeding, upon request of such party to appear and act for such party. - (3) In any proceeding in a Ward Tribunal to which a body corporate is a party, its director, secretary, member or a person in the employment of the body corporate and duly authorized in that behalf, other than an advocate, may appear and act on behalf of that party. - 19.
-A person aggrieved by an order or decision of the Ward Tribunal may appeal to the District Land and Housing Tribunal.
+- (1) No advocate as such may appear and act for any party in a Ward Tribunal. - (2) Subject to the provisions of subsections (1) and (3) of this section, a Ward Tribunal may permit any relative or any member of the household of any part to any proceeding, upon request of such party to appear and act for such party. - (3) In any proceeding in a Ward Tribunal to which a body corporate is a party, its director, secretary, member or a person in the employment of the body corporate and duly authorised in that behalf, other than an advocate, may appear and act on behalf of that party.

-Appeals from Ward Tribunal
+19. Appeals from Ward Tribunal